Pressure Point Blog | Lorna Hicks (2)

 Posted by Lorna Hicks on Feb 5, 2019 9:15:03 AM

-Preparations are underway for a team at Swagelok Bristol to design and build a Soapbox racer to be raced in July 2019 in Portishead.
+Preparations are underway for a team at Swagelok Central UK to design and build a Soapbox racer to be raced in July 2019 in Portishead.

 Information about the race can be found here -https://www.portisheadsoapbox.co.uk/